 Beyond Celiac says: "pure, distilled liquor, even if made from wheat, barley, or rye, is considered gluten-free.
 Most liquors are safe for people with celiac disease because of the distillation process."
 However, the Celiac Sprue Foundation (now Celiac Disease Foundation) previously recommended no hard liquor from grains containing gluten, at least during the early phases of a gluten-free diet.

 So, most of the experts say your Vodka Collins is fine no matter what, some advise waiting a few months after going gluten-free.
 I say: check the Collins mix to make sure it's gluten-free too.

 Here's a list of popular Vodkas & what they're distilled from:

-- Wheat: Stolichnaya (blend), Grey Goose, Ketel One, Snow Queen, Pearl, Van Gogh (blend), La Chance, Vox, Polar Ice, Absolut, Trump, X-Rated (blend), *Three Olives is also Wheat-distilled, but declares itself to be Gluten-Free on the Three Olives website
+- Wheat: Stolichnaya/Stoli (blend), Grey Goose, Ketel One, Snow Queen, Pearl, Van Gogh (blend), La Chance, Vox, Polar Ice, Absolut, Trump, X-Rated (blend), Purity (blend), Three Olives (blend)

 - Rye: Belvedere

 - Corn: Smirnoff, SF Vodka "Baker Beach", Tito's (Tito's is certified GF)

 - Potato: Chopin, Teton Glacier, Monopolowa, Vikingfjord, Luksosowa, Blue Ice